cuba/PiuPiu/README.md

 But you need to be careful.
 Since the reference `1` holds on to the promise and the promise holds on to `self` (via the callback), `self` will not be dealocated until AFTER the response is returned and the callbacks are triggered.

-You will have crashes if you are making calls to anything that is forced unwrapped (i.e. usign a `!`).
-We suggest you make your callbacks weak or avoid force unwrapping anything unless absolutely sure it can succeed.
-Always avoid calling anything that uses `!` by always unwrapping it first.

 **DO NOT DO THIS**:

 ```swift